Samsung Galaxy A30: Internal

 The Galaxy A30 sports a 6.4-inch Super AMOLED Infinity-U screen display, along with an 84.9% screen-to-body ratio made out of the Gorilla Glass 3 material.
 Its dimensions measure 158.5 mm by 74.7 mm by 7.7 mm.
-Housing the Exynos 7904 chipset, the A30 also comes with 2 storage options, 32GB with 3GB of RAM and 64GB with 4GB of RAM that is expandable up to 512GB via microSD.
+Housing the Exynos 7904 chipset, the A30 also comes with 2 storage options, 32 GB with 3 GB of RAM and 64 GB with 4 GB of RAM that is expandable up to 512 GB via microSD.
 It also contains a battery of 4000 mAh.
 The device has a dedicated slot for microSIM and a dual nano SIM slot which supports VoLTE.

 Camera

 The A30 comprises a dual-lens rear camera.
 The primary lens is 16 megapixels large (similar to the Samsung Galaxy A40), with a f/1.7 aperture and a face detection auto-focus feature.
 The second, ultra-wide camera lens is 5 megapixels large with an aperture size of f/2.2.
 Like the main lens at the back, the front camera of the phone also has a megapixel size of 16.
 The overall camera of the A30 offers support for LED flash and Full HD video recording as well.
 The Galaxy A30s also uses the 25MP rear camera module setup from Samsung Galaxy A50, while retaining same front camera as the Samsung Galaxy A30.